Jan 25, 2021 4:40:09 PM

 While sales development has many proven benefits, it naturally has also its own challenges, as every new function does.
 Setting up a new function is always a challenge for companies and in addition, you need to have the right people, clearly defined processes, and relevant platforms and tools in place.
 The look of your sales development team might also vary based on the industry you are operating in, the typical deal size for your company, the digital maturity of your organisation, and the challenges you are trying to solve with the sales development team.

-Learn more about this by joining our upcoming Sales Development 101 webinar on June 10th to get a deep dive into sales development.
+Learn more about this by watching our Sales Development 101 on-demand webinar to get a deep dive into sales development.
 Learn more about the processes and tactics of sales development and get concrete next steps for getting started with sales development.

 * The quotations have been collected from a research project on sales development.